-Mindfulness isn’t the same as meditation, and it doesn’t require that we drive somewhere and sit in silence for 10 days.
-Mindfulness means being aware of what is happening in the moment, and paying attention to our thoughts and reactions without judgment.
-Mindfulness is something we can practice in many different situations, even when we are walking or eating.
+In times like this, when we know we need to stay energized and avoid getting overwhelmed, we can try to include moments of mindfulness into our days.
+The beauty of mindfulness is that it can be beneficial even in small doses, and it doesn’t require that we drive somewhere and sit in silence for 10 days.
+Mindfulness really means slowing down, being aware of what is happening in the moment, and paying attention to our thoughts and reactions without judgment.
+Mindfulness is something we can practice in many different situations, even when we are walking or eating…or in the bathroom!
 Research shows us that integrating mindfulness can benefit our physical and emotional health, our productivity, and the way we approach others in relationships.

 Slow down.
-Getting ready for a gathering can feel like a race, and it’s often even more stressful than our morning routines (if that’s possible).
-In these times I find myself putting different color socks on, sticking the cereal in the refrigerator, and generally feeling very activated.
+Getting ready for a gathering or travel can feel like a scattered race.
+In these times I find myself losing things, sticking the milk in the cupboard by mistake, and generally feeling overly activated.
 Sometimes just repeating the words “slow down,” and encouraging our bodies to follow (e.g., taking slower steps around the house and cutting back on multitasking) is helpful.
-There is a lot to get done in a short amount of time, but the cost on our bodies and emotions of anxiously running around isn’t usually worth it.
+Other times we might need to cue ourselves to “stop and take 3 slow, focused breaths” before moving to the next task.
+There is a lot to get done in a short amount of time, but the cost on our bodies and emotions of anxiously running around usually isn’t worth it.

-Take a break…alone.
-One of the benefits of being in a larger group for the holidays is that someone might be able to watch your kids for a second while you take a break.
+Find a moment to take a break…alone.
+One of the benefits of being in a larger group for the holidays is that someone might be able to watch your kids for a second if you need to take a break.
 Maybe your break will come while you are showering and getting ready, or maybe all you can do is sneak away to the restroom.
 While you’re alone, use that moment to take some cleansing breaths and note how you are feeling.
 If you find yourself stressed or anxious, remind yourself that it is just a moment, and it will pass.
-If you find yourself joyful, note that and try to take a mental picture of what is happening so you can savor it later.
+If you find yourself joyful, note that and try to take a mental picture of what is happening so you can savor the positive emotions.